Cornerstone of Southern California, Celebrating 40 Years

 The affected brain circuits and neural pathways control your ability to take pleasure from things like social interaction, food, sex, and other everyday activities.
 As a result of this increasing tolerance, you experience a craving for more of the substance, so you can feel the same high to which your body has become accustomed.

-Substance misuse disrupts your brain’s chemistry and this natural reward system, and with reduced dopamine production, your regular life feels progressively less enjoyable unless you use drugs or alcohol.
+Substance abuse significantly disrupts your brain’s chemistry and alters this natural reward system.
+With reduced dopamine production, your regular life feels progressively less enjoyable unless you use drugs or alcohol.

 How Addiction Creates Mental Triggers in Your Brain